Get 200 Real Life User Stories

 The second part of the standard template states what is desired or needed--the desired outcomes or product features.
 This is commonly stated as “I want….”
 In fact, for years my conference presentations and other trainings on user stories had a slide saying "As a user I want so that template"

 Over time, I've come to believe that "I want" is inaccurate.
 Sometimes the functionality being described is not something the user role wants at all.
 For example:

 - As a member, I am required to enter a strong password....

 No (normal) user wants to enter a password with lots of characters, three special symbols, no repeating characters, and at least a couple of uppercase letters.
 At best, we understand why it’s needed, but personally I’d prefer the system should just magically know it’s me and let only me in.

 So, these days I no longer include want when showing the template in courses or presentations.
 Instead of always being I want, sometimes it’s I’m required, forced, need to or more.

-Why: The Third User Story Template Element
+Why: User Story Format Element #3

 The final part of the standard template is why the user wants the functionality being described in the user story.
 This is provided after the so-that portion of the template.
-For example, a fully expressed version of the earlier spell checker story could be “As a power user, I want a spell checker so that I don’t need to worry about spelling
+For example, a fully expressed version of the earlier spell checker story could be “As a power user, I want a spell checker so that I don’t need to worry about spelling misteaks mistakes.”

 The so-that clause of a story is important because understanding why a user wants what is described in the what portion of the story helps the team decide how best to implement the functionality.